Reinforcement Learning, Bit by Bit: Examples

-Let us now consider a version of IDS designed to account for delayed consequences.
-While we provide a more extensive discussion of IDS in Section \ref{se:seeking-information}, we describe here a simple version and demonstrate that it is data-efficient in a class of environments that requires deep exploration.
-We take our learning target to also be a target policy $\target=\pi_\target$.
+We take our learning target to be a target policy $\target=\pi_\target$.
 The version of IDS we consider is similar to (\ref{eq:MAB-IDS}), which was suitable for multi-armed bandits.
 That objective balances expected shortfall against information revealed by the immediate reward $R_{t+1}$.
-The version we consider here operates similarly, except pretending the action value $Q_{\pi_\target}(H_t, A_t)$ will be observed instead of $R_{t+1}$ and that the information is only relevant to $\pi_\target(\cdot|S_t)$.
+The version we consider here operates similarly, except for pretending that the action value $Q_{\pi_\target}(H_t, A_t)$ would be observed instead of $R_{t+1}$, and that the information is only relevant to the target through $\pi_\target(\cdot|S_t)$.
 In particular, the objective becomes

 where $\tilde{A}_t$ is sampled from $\nu$.
 This is a special case of {\it value-IDS}, which we will present at greater length in Section \ref{se:value-IDS}.